deepworks-net/github.toolkit/docs/workflows/mkdocs-gh-pages.md

 1. Checks out the repository with submodules
 2. Sets up Python environment
 3. Installs dependencies from requirements.txt
-4. Copies README to docs directory
+4. Copies README.md (if it exists) to `docs/repo/inc` directory
+5. Copies CHANGELOG (if it exists) to `docs/repo/inc` directory
+6. Copies LICENSE (if it exists) to `docs/repo/inc` directory
-5. Builds and deploys MkDocs to GitHub Pages
+7. Builds and deploys MkDocs to GitHub Pages

 ## Requirements